Given how much we love the Fujifilm X100V, it seemed reasonable to follow up with an article on the best Fujifilm X100V

 The Thumb Up Thumb Rest is machined from a high-quality alloy that’s both strong and light.
 And while the manufacturer states that it’s only suitable for an X100V, I personally can’t see any reason for it not to work on any of the X100 cameras.

 Once again, if you’re looking to Frankenstein your X100, the thumb rest retails for around US$13 and comes in three colours.

 The team at Gariz have been making leather camera accessories for as long as I can remember.
 What’s more, they’ve made leather half-cases for the range of Fujifilm X100 cameras.

 The latest version is the gorgeous Gariz Genuine Leather Half Case for the X100V.

-Gariz have gone to a lot of trouble to ensure that the Half Case still allows access to the Focus Mode switch and terminal ports on the two sides of the camera.
+Gariz has gone to a lot of trouble to ensure that the Half Case still allows access to the Focus Mode switch and terminal ports on the two sides of the camera.
 At the front of the case, there’s a raised ‘bump’ to increase the size and comfort of the camera grip.

 This genuine leather case fits snugly to the form of the X100V body – the stitching is precise and strong and the inside of the case is lined with a softer material.